Greatest High School Basketball Teams of All Time

-That squad had a gaggle of future Division I talent in forward and Class 6A Player of the Year B.J.
+His 1992-93 team had a gaggle of future Division I talent in forward and Class 6A Player of the Year B.J.
 Williams (Kansas), forward Manny Dies (Kansas State), point guard Jamall Walker (Saint Louis) and his nephew, Mark Eck, who led Fort Hays State to an NCAA Division II national championship in 1996.

 45. 2006-07 Huntington High School

 Location: Huntington, West Virginia

 Key players: O.J.
 Mayo, Patrick Patterson, Jamaal Williams, Michael Taylor

 O.J.
 Mayo began playing high school basketball when he was a seventh-grader in Kentucky, where he was an All-State pick as an eighth-grader before transferring to a high school in Ohio for the first three years of high school.